 We bought a “Segundamano” (lit. second hand) magazine and found a used one for U$S 200.
 My dad contacted the seller and we went to pick it up.

 You have to keep in mind that this was 1989 and the social and economic landscape in Argentina was a mess.
-That year the inflation rate was over 3000% (it is not a typo) and those 200 dollars was a lot of money, so my dad really made an effort.
+That year the inflation rate was over 3000% (it is not a typo) and those 200 dollars were a lot of money, so my dad really made an effort.

 If you are still paying attention, you might have noticed that I never mentioned a Datasette nor a disk drive.
 All I got was a Commodore 64, plain and simple.
 But this was not going to stop me.